Signatures of Chaos in Time Series Generated by Many-Spin Systems at High Temperatures

-where $(S_{ix},S_{iy},S_{iz})$ are the components of the $i$th classical spin normalized by the condition $S_{ix}^2 + S_{iy}^2 + S_{iz}^2 = 1$, and $J_x, J_y$ and $J_z$ are the coupling constants.
-For the integrable cluster, we select the Ising Hamiltonian characterized by \( J_x = J_y = 0\) and \( J_z=1\), while, for the chaotic cluster, we select \( J_x =-0.65, J_y = -0.3 , J_z=0.7\).
-In the Ising case, the motion is integrable, because the $z$-component of each spin is a constant of motion, while the $x$- and the $y$-components simply precess in the local fields created by the frozen $z$-components of the neighbors.
-Therefore, the non-chaotic time series to be computed below is characterized by the superposition of 216 different frequencies.
-The characteristic time scale of the dynamics of the both clusters is made equal since, in the both cases, \( J_x^2+J_y^2+J_z^2 =1 \) .
-The equations of motion for the Hamiltonian (\ref{hamiltonian}) were solved numerically using the discretization routine of Ref.\cite{fine-03}.
+The equations of motion for the Hamiltonian (\ref{hamiltonian}) were solved numerically using the discretization routine of Ref. \cite{fine-03}.
 This routine conserves the energy of the system exactly.
 The typical discretization time step $\Delta t$ was 0.01.
-The discretization errors were controlled by looking at the effects of the change of $\Delta t$ on the Lyapunov exponents and on the power spectra of the time series.
+The discretization errors were controlled by examining the effects of the change of $\Delta t$ on the Lyapunov exponents and on the power spectra of the time series.
 The initial orientations of spins were chosen randomly.
 Therefore, the energy of the system was close to zero.